Cooper & Boone

 Cooper & Boone is the story of a remarkable friendship in the midst of heartbreaking circumstances.
-In the end, it reminds us how love often shows up in the strangest of places (and the furriest of faces!) to help us break down the walls of our hearts to unveil the miracle that lies beyond.
+In the end, it reminds us how love shows up in the strangest of places to help us break down the walls of our hearts to unveil the miracle that lies beyond.

-The story, written by Steven Marten (a Timothy's Gift alum whose resumé includes companies like Dreamworks and Make-A-Wish Foundation), and illustrated by Sonja Wimmer (an international award-winner), is being printed as a 36-page hardcover storybook that will be available for Christmas!
+The story, written by Steven Marten (a Timothy's Gift alum whose resumé includes companies like Dreamworks and Make-A-Wish Foundation), and illustrated by Sonja Wimmer (an international award-winner), is being printed as a 36-page hardcover book.

-Every sale of Cooper & Boone helps finance our mission of sharing Hope, Love and Worth, to inmates, so please consider purchasing a copy for yourself or a child in your life.
-(Did we mention Christmas is coming?)
+Every sale of Cooper & Boone helps finance our mission of Hope, Love, and Worth, so please consider purchasing a copy for yourself or a child in your life.

 To be fair, prisons are overcrowded and under-budgeted, forcing them to focus only on the most obvious needs, such as drug addiction or threats of self-harm.
 But far too little is being done to open up and heal the hearts of those whose pain remains deep and undiscovered.